sin101/MemoryAPP/README.md

 - Browser clipper that captures page selections with screenshots, stores them as card illustrations, and queues clips offline
 - Customizable themes and smart decks for Recent, Frequent, Unseen, Stale, and popular tags
+- Virtualized card grid that only renders visible cards using `react-window`

 ## Development